 Porcelain Fused to Metal Restorations

 Porcelain-fused metal crowns are fabricated using a metal substructure and porcelain layers.
 The use of these restorations in dentistry dates back to the 1950s.
-As a result of the metal substructure, the ceramic layer provides strength, esthetics, and function.
+As a result of the metal substructure, the ceramic layer provides strength, aesthetics, and function.
 Castings are made at Burbank Dental Lab using either induction casting or computer-aided manufacturing.

 Benefits of PFM Restorations